Francisco Mascarenhas (footballer): Club career

 Born in Cascais, Mascarenhas began his career with G.D.
 Estoril Praia in 2009, before returning to hometown side GDS Cascais in the following year.
 He then returned to Estoril in 2014, before spending a one-year spell at C.F.
 Os Belenenses in the 2016–17 season.

 Ahead of the 2018–19 campaign, Mascarenhas was assigned to Estoril's under-23 squad for the newly-created Liga Revelação.
 On 8 July 2020, he moved to Portimonense, being also assigned to the under-23 team.

 On 26 August 2022, Mascarenhas moved abroad and joined Real Oviedo's reserves in Segunda Federación.
 He made his professional debut on 26 February of the following year, coming on as a second-half substitute for Sergi Enrich in a 1–1 Segunda División home draw against Albacete Balompié.

+Mascarenhas scored his first professional goal on 7 May 2023, netting a last-minute winner in a 2–1 home success over Real Zaragoza.
+Late in the month, he renewed his contract until 2025.

+On 2 January 2025, after being rarely used during the season, Mascarenhas moved to fellow second division side CD Eldense on a six-month contract.

+On 30 August 2025, Masca signed with Waldhof Mannheim in German 3.
+Liga.